How MMI Can Get You MORE Workers' Comp Benefits!

 Who Determines MMI?

-The insurance company’s doctor might determine you’ve hit MMI sooner than your own doctor would.
+Insurance companies sometimes bring in their own doctor, often called an Independent Medical Examiner (IME), to check you out and decide if you’ve hit MMI.
+This is where things can get tricky.
+The insurance company’s doctor might say you’ve reached MMI sooner than your own doctor would.
 Why?
-Well, sometimes it’s in the insurance company’s best interest to close your case quickly and limit ongoing benefits.
+Because it’s sometimes in the insurance company’s best interest to wrap up your case quickly and cut off ongoing benefits.

 Impact of MMI on Workers' Compensation Benefits